12th March 2026

 Fancy something completely different?
 Head to Dastaan in Adel – a much-loved, much-decorated Indian restaurant where there’s no trace of chicken tikka masala.
 Step inside and you’ll find contemporary decor, floor-to-ceiling windows and a buzzing atmosphere, which is matched with outstanding service.

-For your fourth course there’s a choice of curries – creamy chicken makhani, spicy lamb leg handi gosht, Keralan-inspired malabar prawn curry or a kathal and pea masala with jackfruit.
+For your fourth course, there’s a choice of curries – creamy chicken makhani, spicy lamb leg saag gosht, Keralan-inspired malabar prawn curry or an achari baingan with aubergine and green chilli.
 Be sure to save room, because your choice of authentic Indian dessert awaits.
 For us, it’s gulab jamun every time.

 Why we love it: It’s a tasting menu adventure into authentic Indian food.